Pet, vet fundraiser set for Sept. 8

 Admission is a cash donation or a donation of dog food, water or food bowls and pet toys.

-Proceeds will benefit Priceless Pet Rescue, a no-kill pet shelter based in Chino Hills, and Rebuilding Warriors, which provides trained service/companion dogs to military veteran amputees, those with post-traumatic stress disorder or traumatic brain injury.
+Proceeds will benefit Priceless Pet Rescue, a no-kill pet shelter based in Chino Hills, and Rebuilding Warriors, that provides service/companion dogs to military veteran amputees, those with post-traumatic stress disorder or traumatic brain injury.

 Information: 591-1805 or chinohillsanimalhospital.com/events/